aterrel/aterrel.github.com/source/vita/index.markdown

 A.R.
 Terrel and T. Oliphant, __"Python beyond the CPU"__, PyCon2013, Tutorial, Santa Clara,
 March 2013.

 A.R.
 Terrel, __"Introduction to JIT Compiling and Code Generation in Scientific Computing"__, SIAM Computational Science and Engineering 2013, Boston, Feb 2013.

-A.R.
-Terrel, __"Introduction to JIT Compiling and Code Generation in Scientific Computing"__, SIAM Computational Science and Engineering 2013, Boston, Feb 2013.